Hammerling-Research-Group/placement/README.md

 Read the [paper associated with this work](https://chemrxiv.org/engage/chemrxiv/article-details/66cd5008a4e53c4876b93af7) for more detail.

-## Installation
+## Installation & Usage

 Though the current code is still in draft (*pre-pypi submission*) form, users are still welcome to engage with it.

-To do so, the simplest approach is to ingest the full repo, and work from the toy example:
+To do so, the simplest approach is to ingest the full repo.

+1. Start by running the following to save the full codebase locally (in this example, it would save to your Desktop; update as you'd like):

 ```python
 import requests